Designing a touch sensor is not an easy task. The touch sensor front panel you choose is more important than you think.

 How the cover glass affects the sensitivity of the touch sensor?

-In this article, we only take into account the factors that affect the sensitivity of the touch sensor and omit discussing the mechanical and optical factors, for the sake of simplicity.
+In this article, we only take into account the factors that affect the sensitivity of the touch sensor.
+We omit the mechanical and optical factors, for the sake of simplicity.

 There are 2 main variables to consider: